Hip Replacement

 90% of patients experience a large reduction in hip pain following a total hip replacement, which usually allows them to return to their normal daily activities.
 You may or may not be able to return to active sports or heavy labour.
 You should follow the advice of your consultant on the levels of activity you can return to or undertake.

-A Patient’s Guide to: Total Hip Replacement
+A Patient’s Journey: Hip Replacement Surgery Guide

 Enhanced recovery programme